willz1200/Linux-Tutorials/Linux-BT-Speaker-Fix.md

 - Computer unable to connect to speaker.
 - Speaker appears as a mono device resulting in poor audio quality.

-Tested with an Anker SoundCore.
-Model: A3102.
+Tested on Linux Mint with an Anker SoundCore, Model: A3102.

 1. In the file `/etc/pulse/default.pa` comment out the following line so it now reads: